LearningToBurn/LearningToBurn.github.io/_lessons/Do/Keeping safe while burning.md

 ### Know where to position yourself when lighting

 Avoid working near a fire in unburnt fuels.
-Commence lighting at an anchor point and progress along the flanks Keep downhill of flames – do not light vegetation when moving up steep slopes Due to the difficulty to predict where the fire will go in a gully, the risk of oxygen deprivation (due to the swirling fire removing all available oxygen), and the limited opportunities for safety zones or maintaining escape routes --**Do not enter a gully and light** -- leave steep gullies to the helicopter!
+Commence lighting at an anchor point and progress along the flanks.
+Keep downhill of flames – do not light vegetation when moving up steep slopes.
+Due to the difficulty to predict where the fire will go in a gully, the risk of oxygen deprivation (due to the swirling fire removing all available oxygen), and the limited opportunities for safety zones or maintaining escape routes --**Do not enter a gully and light** -- leave steep gullies to the helicopter!

 Know where others are located when lighting.
 If a number of people are burning simultaneously, each should be allocated a well defined section to light, and ensure to communicate progress with the others.